Pope Alexander I of Alexandria: Writings

-Several of the works which we are told to have been written by Alexander have not survived.
+Several works attributed to Alexander have not survived.
 History mentions a collection of letters he wrote regarding the Arian controversy.
 Only two of these letters survive to this day.
 There is also an extant homily, De anima et corpore (On the soul and the body) which is attributed to Alexander in a Syriac version.
 The Coptic version however attributes the homily to Athanasius.

 Another work, the Enconium of Peter the Alexandrian, is attributed to him.
 This book survives in five codices.
 The work can be reconstructed based on the extant fragments and a translation in the History of the Patriarchs.
 It contains the biblical allusions, traditions, and portrayal of the martyrdom of Peter.
 It has been said to be one of the best examples of the literary style of the time, based on its complex literary structure, the competency of its theology, and general literary style.

 Veneration

 Alexander is venerated as a saint in the Coptic Orthodox Church of Alexandria, the Eastern Orthodox Church, and the Catholic Church.
-Alexander is described by the Roman Catholic Church as "a man held in the highest honor by the people and clergy, magnificent, liberal, eloquent, just, a lover of God and man, devoted to the poor, good and sweet to all, so mortified that he never broke his fast while the sun was in the heavens."